mhebert15/openline-mobile/SETUP.md

-# Setup Guide - MedRep Connect
+# Setup Guide - Openline

 This guide will help you set up the development environment and get the app running.